Flatbed Scanner vs Photography

 1. Color & White Balance

-A Flatbed scanner uses a consistent even light and it is color calibrated once a week, using a manufacturing color (White too) calibration balance sheet.
+A Flatbed scanner uses a consistent even light during the scanning process and it is color calibrated once a week, using the manufacturing color (White too) calibration balance sheet.
 This significantly helps lowering set up time and costs compared to photography.
-After scanning an additional calibration step can be taken using a color checker, such as an x rite color checker in Adobe Photoshop.
+After scanning, an additional calibration step can be done using a color checker, such as an x rite color checker in Adobe Photoshop.

 For photography, changes in color temperature occur more frequently depending on the lighting.
 Cameras need to be color calibrated and white balanced ideally for each project and item captured leading to higher set up times and costs.